JabRef/jabref/docs/getting-into-the-code/code-howtos.md

 ## Cleanup and Formatters

 We try to build a cleanup mechanism based on formatters.
 The idea is that we can register these actions in arbitrary places, e.g., onSave, onImport, onExport, cleanup, etc. and apply them to different fields.
-The formatters themself are independent of any logic and therefore easy to test.
+The formatters themselves are independent of any logic and therefore easy to test.

 Example: [NormalizePagesFormatter](https://github.com/JabRef/jabref/blob/master/src/main/java/org/jabref/logic/formatter/bibtexfields/NormalizePagesFormatter.java)